pankcuf/ferment/README.md

     DevNet(DevnetType)
 }
 ```
-This will expose bindings for trait methods for particular types
+This exposes vtable + trait object and per-implementor shims so you can call trait methods through FFI.

-For the structure labeled with `ferment_macro::export`
+For a structure labeled with `ferment_macro::export`

 ```rust
 #[derive(Clone)]